top of page

 Since 1964, Rains has called Houston his home, except for his temporary residence in Austin from 1987 to 1989 when he served as Texas’ 95th Secretary of State.

-Currently, Rains is Of Counsel to the law firm Looper, Reed, Mark & McGraw and works as a management consultant.
-He has served on numerous public boards and founded and chairs the Harris County-Houston Sports Authority.
+Before his passing, Rains was Of Counsel to the law firm Looper, Reed, Mark & McGraw and worked as a management consultant.
+He served on numerous public boards and founded and chaired the Harris County-Houston Sports Authority.
 This group led and provided for the construction of Houston’s new baseball stadium, Enron Field, known locally as “The House that Jack built.”

 He ran unsuccessfully for the Texas Republican gubernatorial nomination in 1990.
 He lost to businessman Clayton W. Williams, Jr., of Midland, who was then narrowly defeated in the general election by the Democrat, Ann Richards, then the state treasurer.